wdcs-pruthvithakor/rust-tic-tac-toe/Readme.md

 The server will start listening on `ws://127.0.0.1:8080`.
 It waits for incoming WebSocket connections from clients.

 ### 4. Run the Client:
+You can now connect to the WebSocket server using a WebSocket client.

 To run the client (in a different terminal), use: